QuickBooks Online Plans Comparison: 2023 Pricing & Subscription Levels

 ---|---|---|

-Number of Users Included | 1 | 3 |
+Users Included | 1 | 3 |

-Schedule & Pay Vendor Bills | ✕ | ✓ |
+Schedule & Pay Vendor Bills | ✓ | ✓ |

-Add Billable Time to Invoices | ✕ | ✓ |
+Record Billable Time and Add to Invoices | ✕ | ✓ |

-Number of Built-in Reports Available | 20-plus | 40-plus |
+Number of Built-in Reports Available | 20+ | 40+ |

-Pay Bills screen in QuickBooks Online Essentials
+Advantages of QuickBooks Online Essentials

 With QuickBooks Essentials, you can track billable time by job and assign it to a specific customer—something you can’t achieve with Simple Start.
-Once you’ve recorded your billable time, you can add them to your invoice and then send it to your client.
+Once you’ve recorded your billable time, you can add it to your invoice and then send it to your client.
 This feature is ideal for service-based businesses that charge work by the hour, such as lawyers and independent contractors.

 Simple Start runs basic reports, including cash flow statements, profit and loss (P&L) statements, and balance sheets.
 Some of the other 20-plus built-in standard reports available include P&L by month and customer, quarterly P&L summaries, and general ledger.